Ducky404/absent-ac-adapter-alert/README.md

-**run it as a systemd service, why not?** chmod 644 /etc/systemd/system/acalert.service systemctl enable reboot_message.service
+**run it as a systemd service, why not?**

+`chmod 644 /etc/systemd/system/acalert.service
+`

+`systemctl enable acalert.service
+`